 Once the base of the cut head has dried out, plant the rosette in fresh soil.

-Follow the above watering suggested watering instructions for leaf cuttings.
+Follow the above suggested watering instructions for leaf cuttings.

 Pearl of Nurnberg Pest or Disease Problems

-Pearl of Nurnberg can be susceptible to mealy bugs.
+Echeveria Perle von Nürnberg can experience attacks from mealybugs.
 Inspect plants regularly and remove dead leaves left at the base of the plant.

 In addition to this, it is also important to never let this plant stand in water or else the chances of root rot and other fungal diseases will increase.

-Learn more in our article on controlling cactus and succulent pests.
+Learn more in our article on controlling succulent Echeveria pests.

 Suggested Uses for Pearl of Nurnberg

-Apart from being a gorgeous addition to any rock garden, the Pearl of Nurnberg makes for a stunning addition to a succulent dish garden or wedding bouquets or as part of a wide floral arrangement.
+Apart from being a gorgeous addition to rock gardens, you’ll love to see Echeveria Perle von Nürnberg in a stunning addition to a succulent dish garden or wedding bouquets or as part of a wide floral pot arrangement.